bparanj/crystal/programming/iac/docs/basics/pipelining.md

 Despite these considerations, enabling SSH pipelining can provide significant performance benefits in most Ansible deployments.

-It's important to note that the `pipelining` option is set to `False` by default in Ansible.
+ the `pipelining` option is set to `False` by default in Ansible.
 If you want to enable SSH pipelining, you need to explicitly set `pipelining = True` in your ansible.cfg file or use the `--ssh-pipelining` command-line flag when running Ansible commands.

 To check if the `RequireRTT` setting is disabled in the SSH server configuration, you can follow these steps: